weepingwitch/willow/README.md

 ### random number generation:

 you can generate random floats by calling random(max_number) which will generate a float between 0 and max_number

+see an example of this in action at [tests/guessinggame.wlw](https://github.com/weepingwitch/willow/blob/master/tests/guessinggame.wlw)